This story mentions physical and sexual abuse, forcible detransitioning of a trans person, death, and suicidal ideation.

 Tamoghno’s life was a “troubled” one, Sourish recalled.
 Fighting a lifelong battle against her natal family to freely live as a woman, she had taken to alcohol and substance use to cope, Aritra added.

-Raja Dutta, the investigating officer who handled the case at the Golf Green Police Station, initially told us that the postmortem report concluded that she had died of a heart attack, and therefore, the case was not investigated further.
-He also claimed that all the documents related to the case were at a different police station in Haridevpur—a locality three kms away from Tamoghno’s house.
+Raja Dutta, the investigating officer who said he handled the case at the Golf Green Police Station, initially told us that the postmortem report concluded that she had died of a heart attack, and therefore, the case was not investigated further.
+He also claimed that all the documents, including the postmortem report, related to the case were at a different police station in Haridevpur—a locality three kms away from Tamoghno’s house.

 The Haridevpur police station officials told queerbeat that they didn’t possess any files related to the case since the area in which Tamoghno lived did not fall under their jurisdiction.
 The relevant documents would be at Golf Green Police Station, they added.

 When we went back to Raja, he directed us to the Kolkata Police headquarters in Lalbazar saying that “all postmortem reports go to Lalbazar and can be accessed only by the natal family after a lengthy application process.”
 But this time, he claimed that he did not remember the details of Tamoghno’s case, since it occurred more than a year ago.
-When pressed further, he wavered on his earlier stance that the cause of Tamoghno’s death was a heart attack.
-He also changed his statement about the cause of why the death was not investigated, saying “either it was not a murder or because the [natal] family did not want to pursue the case.”
+When pressed further, he said that the death was not investigated because “either it was not a murder or because the [natal] family did not want to pursue the case.”

 queerbeat reached out to Tamoghno’s mother via her Facebook profile, which was active at the time of writing this report.
 She did not respond to our requests for an interview.
 We also tried contacting Arundhati Hari Das, a relative of Tamoghno’s whose name was listed in the morgue’s official records as having signed off on the release of Tamoghno’s body.
 Arundhati did not answer our phone calls or respond to our WhatsApp messages.

 On 24 May, when Sourish and Aritra reached the hospital where Tamoghno’s body was taken, they found out that her gender was listed as “male” instead of “transgender” in the hospital forms.
+The same is true for the postmortem report, which notes Tamoghno’s sex as “male”.
 Tamoghno did not have a legal document certifying her transgender identity, and her friends’ efforts to negotiate with the hospital staff to correct her gender did not work.

 “We even showed the hospital staff Tamoghno’s photos,” Aritra said.
 Tamoghno’s Instagram profile clearly stated her identity as a ‘transwoman’ and was replete with photos of her in saris.
 But, the hospital refused to correct Tamoghno’s gender in their records.